miyako/4d-presentation-summit-2023/Go Places with System Workers!/README.md

 go build hello-world.go
 ```

+#### Go extension for Visual Studio Code

+Go can be executed from the command line.
+Also there are several **Integrated Development Environment** options on the market.
+For our basic usuage the [Go extension for Visual Studio Code](https://code.visualstudio.com/docs/languages/go) should be more than sufficient.

 ## Whre to go from here

 The [introduction to the plugin SDK](https://developer.4d.com/4D-Plugin-SDK/CMU84458.HTM) includes the following passage: